NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 So an upper bound of one's willingness to pay is given by the largest check that one could conceivably cash.
 Consider a "mega Manhattan project" that mobilized 10 to 100 million people, paid each wages of $20k to $200k for 5 to 50 years, and was modeled to bring risk down from 100\% to 0\% risk.
 This seems like the best humanity could do in the worst scenario.
 This would correspond to a maximum willingness to pay for a basis point of \~$3B (400M to 23B).

 However, we've arrived at that amount considering civilizational willingness to pay.
 But it's unclear if that can directly translate to willingness to pay for a much smaller donor.
 Strictly speaking, that upper bound on civilizational willingness to pay doesn't logically imply an upper bound for much smaller donors.
-For example, it could be that a much smaller community is able to coordinate more tightly and make different trade-offs, for instance because it has much lower discount rates and so values the future much higher.
+For example, it could be that a much smaller community is able to coordinate more tightly and make different trade-offs, for instance because it has much lower discount rates and so values the future much more highly.

 However, while that could be possible, in practice getting less than a basis point of reduction for 400M to 23B means that the solutions wouldn't be able to scale to tackle the existential risk being addressed even if the whole of humanity put its efforts into it.
 This seems like a loud warning sign of gross inefficiency, and hence the upper threshold stands.
 More generally, I just expect reasonable existential risk interventions to exceed this threshold, and so I think it is useful to quickly discard potential interventions.